counterleft/resume-generator/README.md

 # resume-generator

-This is a toy project of mine that allows one to generate custom resume PDFs from subsets of their job history.
+This is a toy project of mine that allows one to generate custom resume PDFs using JSON as input data files.

 ## Use